 Throughout ‘A Christmas Carol,’ readers will explore the ups and downs of life through the struggles of characters like Bob Cratchit and his family.
 Scrooge’s past and the people he knew throughout his life also played an important role.

 The book’s protagonist (or antagonist depending on one’s point of view).
 Scrooge is a miserly old man, and Dickens does a wonderful job painting him as such with his beautiful descriptions.
-Dickens used the phrase “stave” instead of “chapter” because it represents how a carol would be divided.
+Charles Dickens used the phrase “stave” instead of “chapter” because it represents how a carol would be divided.

 Scrooge had been hardened by events in his life but is shown the error of his ways and eventually receives his redemption.
 He is a wonderfully complex character that seems a little one-note at first, but thanks to the actions of the ghosts, readers see his past and the events that shaped him into the man he is.

 Bob is the head of the Cratchit family and Scrooge’s long-suffering clerk.
 At the start of the novel, he is the victim of Scrooge’s folly as Scrooge lambasts him for having the gall to ask to be paid on Christmas day despite not working.
 Bob has a large family.
-He is married to Mrs. Cratchit, who is kind and loving but not a fan of Scrooge as she sees the way that he treats her husband.
+He is married to Mrs Cratchit, who is kind and loving but not a fan of Scrooge as she sees the way that he treats her husband.
 Despite how he is treated, he is often protective of his employer, citing the fact that Christmas is not the time for thoughts of ill will.
 Bob is the father of Tiny Tim.

 Tiny Tim is an adorable character and the youngest son of Bob Cratchit.
 His primary function in the story is to highlight the effects of poverty on the lower classes.
-It is partially characters like this, who are poor but likable, that made Dickens’s work so popular among the working classes.
+It is partially characters like this, who are poor but likeable, that made Charles Dickens’s work so popular among the working classes.
 Tiny Tim bears the misfortune of having been born handicapped.
 Despite his ailments, he is well-natured and positive.
 In an alternative view of the future, Tiny Tim passes away, and this helps Scrooge to realize the effect that he is having on people.

 The Ghost of Christmas Past